-A Camera Operator earns an average wage of $16.10 per hour.
-A skill in Video Editing is associated with high pay for this job.
-Most people move on to other jobs if they have more than 20 years' experience in this field.
-Experience strongly influences income for this job.
+The average wage for a Camera Operator is $16.39 per hour.
+Most people move on to other jobs if they have more than 20 years' experience in this career.
+Experience strongly influences salary for this job.

 Job Description for Camera Operator

 Camera operators are responsible for capturing images and video on film projects by use of a camera.
 They may be employed by a film company, educational institution, or an independent filmmaker.Read More...